Fact-check any claim or text.

 1. Input

-AI identifies factual claims worth verifying, filtering out opinions and subjective statements.
+AI identifies the factual claims worth verifying — filtering out opinions, predictions, and unverifiable statements.

 3. Web search